Sore Throat - Treatment, Causes, Home Remedies & More

 Symptoms of Sore Throat

 The symptoms of a sore throat are common & easily recognised.
 Familiarise yourself with the below list, but remember, if any symptoms persist, or cause increasing, prolonged pain, call you’re the Medcare medical team for advice, support & treatment.
-A sore throat can manifest itself in a number of ways, including:

 - Dryness, & a reduced ability to talk